aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.19.0 (May 8, 2019) =
+* Improvement: Better similar posts matching for sites with over 300 pages or posts.

 = Version 2.18.5 (May 3, 2019) =
 * FIX: Run maintenance again (broken in 2.18.4).